 8. You keep talking about brides and grooms.
 What about same-sex marriage?

-Germany does not offer same-sex marriage, but something very similar: a “Lebenspartnerschaft”, something like a civil partnership.
+Germany did not offer same-sex marriage until 2017, but something very similar: a “Lebenspartnerschaft”, something like a civil partnership.

 9. Do you recommend that we get a prenuptial agreement?